exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 Routing is based on your current Tau (\\(\tau\\)) and Phi (\\(\varphi\\)) numbers.

-Make sure to use the <button class="rsc-link" onclick="openSidebar(['ResourceSidebar','GuideSidebar','HeaderSidebar'],'SidebarHeaders')">calculators and simulators</button> for optimal graduation, student, star, and theory options.
+Make sure to use the <button class="rsc-link" onclick="openSidebar(['ResourceSidebar','GuideSidebar','HeaderSidebar'],'SidebarHeaders')">calculators <wbr>and <wbr>simulators</button> for optimal graduation, student, star, and theory options.

 ### Push F(t) with 3R9 swapping